cogscicraig/UVA_Brainhack_2025/docs/index.md

 Format and tone inspired by the [Brainhack](https://brainhack.org/about.html) ethos -- open, inclusive, and collaborative -- emphasizing learning-by-doing, peer support, and a relaxed atmosphere 😎

 * **Open & inclusive.** All experience levels welcome!
 Questions encouraged, peer-support expected.
-Come ready to collaborate!
+Come ready to collaborate! <br>
 * **Hands‑on.** Most of the time is reserved for "hacking" -- project-based learning in a supportive atmosphere.
-Will assign objectives for group learning, but folks with prior experience are welcome to work on their own projects.
+Will assign objectives for group learning, but folks with prior experience are welcome to work on their own projects. <br>
 * **Reproducible.** Will use open data (OpenNeuro) and open tools (BIDS, fMRIPrep, Nilearn) to meet learning objectives.
-Code and other materials/resources shared via public GitHub repos.
+Code and other materials/resources shared via public GitHub repos. <br>
 * **Fun.** Lunch is social, hacking is collaborative, and all progress is celebrated ☺️

+<br><br>

+---
+## Interest Form❗

+Please complete the associated [INTEREST FORM](https://docs.google.com/forms/d/e/1FAIpQLSfvPhS4zap0IQcJPFgHGkHC3FtQ1hPoZa68psjaY3ugceDI2A/viewform?usp=sharing) if you plan on joining us.
+<br><br>
+I'm using this form to gauge interest and determine "Lunch-&-Learn" content -- let me know what you want us to cover!
+<br><br>
+I've drafted a [tentative schedule](./schedule.md) with material I'm comfortable teaching, but I'm open to making adjustments based on whatever the group decides.

 <br><br>